Justin Coleman: 2015

-On September 9, 2015, the New England Patriots signed Coleman to their active roster from the Seattle Seahawks' practice squad.
-Upon his arrival, Coleman was designated as the fifth cornerback in the Patriots’ depth chart, behind Malcolm Butler, Tarell Brown, Logan Ryan, and Bradley Fletcher.
+On September 9, 2015, the Patriots signed Coleman to their active roster from the Seahawks' practice squad.
+Upon his arrival, Coleman was designated as the fifth cornerback in the Patriots' depth chart, behind Malcolm Butler, Tarell Brown, Logan Ryan, and Bradley Fletcher.

 Coleman was inactive as a healthy scratch for the first two games (Weeks 1–2).
 On September 27, 2015, Coleman made his professional regular season debut and recorded three combined tackles during a 51–17 victory against the Jacksonville Jaguars in Week 3.
-Coleman was activated over Bradley Fletcher and an injury to Tarell Brown.
-Heading into Week 5, Coleman became the third cornerback on the depth chart after Tarell Brown and Bradley Fletcher were placed on injured reserve.
-On October 29, 2015, Coleman earned his first career start and collected a season-high five solo tackles and made one pass deflection during the Patriots’ 36–7 victory against the Miami Dolphins in Week 8.
-In Week 10, Coleman made four combined tackles and a pass deflection before exiting the Patriots’ 27–26 victory at the New York Giants after injuring his hand.
+Coleman was activated over Fletcher and an injury to Tarell Brown.
+Heading into Week 5, Coleman became the third cornerback on the depth chart after Tarell Brown and Fletcher were placed on injured reserve.
+On October 29, 2015, Coleman earned his first career start and collected a season-high five solo tackles and made one pass deflection during the Patriots' 36–7 victory against the Miami Dolphins in Week 8.
+In Week 10, Coleman made four combined tackles and a pass deflection before exiting the Patriots' 27–26 victory at the New York Giants after injuring his hand.
 Coleman remained inactive for the next three games (Weeks 11–13).
 Rashaan Melvin replaced Coleman during his absence.
-Coleman aggravated his hand injury and was subsequently sidelined for the Patriots’ Week 17 loss at the Miami Dolphins.
+Coleman aggravated his hand injury and was subsequently sidelined for the Patriots' Week 17 loss at the Miami Dolphins.
 He finished his rookie season in 2015 with 21 combined tackles (17 solo), five pass deflections, and one fumble recovery in ten games and two starts.

-The New England Patriots finished first in the AFC East with a 12–4 record and earned a first round bye.
+The Patriots finished first in the AFC East with a 12–4 record and earned a first round bye.
 On January 16, 2016, Coleman appeared in his first career playoff game and recorded three solo tackles and made one pass deflection during a 27–20 victory against the Kansas City Chiefs in the AFC Divisional Round.
 The following week, he made four solo tackles and a pass deflection as the Patriots lost 20–18 at the Denver Broncos during the AFC Championship Game.